szermatt/mistty/docs/source/usage.rst

   (connection-local-set-profiles '(:machine "myhost.example")
    'profile-usr-local-fish)

-By default, the name of TRAMP shells include the user and hostname.
-If you don't want that, run :kbd:`M-x customize-option mistty-buffer-name` to change the way buffers are named.
+By default, the name of TRAMP shells include the user and hostname, if different from the current one.
+If you don't want that, configure it on :kbd:`M-x customize-option mistty-buffer-name`.

-.. _dirtrack:
+.. _tramp_dirtrack:

 Directory tracking and TRAMP
 ----------------------------